On this page

 The Working Hours Act states the number of hours that employees are permitted to work and when they are entitled to breaks.
 This Act also covers workers that you employ via contractors/subcontractors and, in some cases, to freelancers/self-employed entrepreneurs to whom you outsource work.

-6. Ensure that all workers receive at least the minimum wage
+6. Ensure that all workers receive at least the Dutch minimum wage

-Every worker has the right to the statutory minimum wage plus the standard holiday allowance.
-If you outsource work to employees of contractors/subcontractors you are also responsible for them receiving at least the statutory minimum wage.
+Every worker has the right to the minimum salary in Holland plus the standard holiday allowance.
+If you outsource work to employees of contractors/subcontractors you are also responsible for them receiving at least the Dutch minimum wage.
+This provision should be part of your contract with the subcontractor or agency.

 7. Pay or deduct turnover tax (VAT)